mcrocco/azure-network-protocols/README.md

 1. In Wireshark filter for SSH traffic
 2. In the command line, type "ssh <usernameLinuxVM>@<private IP address of Linux VM>" and hit enter
-3. Enter yes, then enter password created for the Linux VM
+3. Enter yes, then enter the password created for the Linux VM
-4. Once you have logged in to the LInux VM via SSH, you can type various Linux commands such as "pwd" and observe the traffic on Wireshark
+4. Once you have logged in to the Linux VM via SSH, you can type various Linux commands such as "pwd" and observe the traffic on Wireshark
 5. Type "exit" to exit SSH

 <img src="https://i.imgur.com/AwnKeh5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>